Grilled Portobello Mushrooms

 Grilled portobello mushrooms and endive on white plate.

-A grilled portobello mushroom is just the thing when you want some slightly meaty satisfaction in your vegetables.
-You can serve these with rice or another grain, or even in a bun like a burger, perhaps with some other grilled vegetables.
-Think of adding these to your next bbq menu — they are a great grilling alternative to meat for vegans and vegetarians, and most meat eaters love them as well!
-Also think about Grilled Cauliflower Steaks, similarly substantial and satisfying.
+Or just serve them as a side or part of a larger assort of grilled veggies.
+Think of adding these to your next BBQ menu — they are a great grilling alternative to meat for vegans and vegetarians, and most meat eaters love them as well!
+Also, think about Grilled Cauliflower Steaks, which are similarly substantial and satisfying.

 Woman spreading roasted red pepper sauce over grilled portobello mushrooms.